skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

   - Principal
 ---

-A Product Manager (PM) at Skylight is responsible for strategy, planning, execution, stakeholder management, and team health.
-PMs partner with engineers, product designers, user researchers, and client stakeholders to inform their product decisions.
+A product manager (PM) at Skylight is responsible for strategy, planning, execution, stakeholder management, and team health.
+PMs partner with user researchers, product designers, engineers, client stakeholders, and others to inform their product decisions.
 A PM must have a clear understanding of users’ needs, the business objectives, and the stakeholders’ vision so they can quickly make feature decisions and determine priority.
 At a high level, it’s the PM’s job to figure out what to build next and why.

 Below you’ll find the full list of skills for becoming a product manager at Skylight and a description of the skills required for each level.
 These descriptions offer insight into the scope of work someone at each level should be capable of doing on a consistent basis.
 We use these role descriptions both as a guide during the hiring process and as a springboard for discussing career progression at Skylight.

 ### Required skills

 #### Lean product principles
 You’re comfortable building a greenfield product.
-You define a lean Minimum Viable Product (MVP) that is deployed to production and in the hands of users.
+You define a lean minimum viable product (MVP) that is deployed to production and in the hands of users.
 You mitigate risks throughout the software development life cycle.
 Learning is at the center of everything you do.
-You’re able to take loosely defined requirements and build the right product for your specific user groups and environments.
+You’re able to take loosely-defined requirements and build the right product for your specific user groups and environments.

 #### Product strategy
 You identify the problem first without jumping to solutions.
 You prioritize outcomes over feature sets.
-You can build a roadmap that includes success criteria, metrics, and Objectives and Key Results (OKRs).
+You can build a roadmap that includes success criteria, metrics, and objectives and key results (OKRs).
 You can establish direction for a product and get others to buy into the overall strategy.

 #### Product execution
 You’re constantly seeking to meet user, business, and technical goals.
 You break complex problems into small pieces.
-You can build a prioritized backlog with user stories that are validated.
+You can facilitate discussions among the team to build a prioritized backlog with user stories that are validated.
 Team ceremonies are built into your daily, weekly, or monthly iterations.
 You have general knowledge around technical feasibility.

 #### Human-centered design
-You have experience working directly with product designers, researchers, and software engineers.
+You have experience working directly researchers, designers, and engineers.
 You’ve participated in discovery in order to inform product direction.
 You find time to attend user interviews and get to know your users through various data points and interactions.
 You’re constantly identifying and validating assumptions.

 #### Cross-team collaboration
-You’re comfortable collaborating with designers, researchers, and software engineers.
+You’re comfortable collaborating with researchers, designers, and engineers.
 You're able to speak knowledgeably about technology and ask informed questions.
 You eliminate silos to increase collaboration.
 In general, you’re willing to wear multiple hats to get the job done.

 #### Client and stakeholder management
 You’re able to establish professional working relationships with clients and stakeholders.
 You understand when to push back, but also when to yield.
 You create consensus and alignment.
 Your communication skills are professional and polished.